NYPL/digpres/docs/ingest/born_digital_archives.md

 3. Log in to a virtual machine (VM)

+4. Create a folder within the "DA_Incoming" with the collection ID as its folder name

-4. Upload the collection to the VM "incoming" folder with rsync
+5. Upload the collection to the folder that you just created, using rsync

     ```sh
-    rsync -arP /source/folder/* DA_Incoming/folder
+    rsync -arP /source/folder/collectionID/folder/ DA_Incoming/collectionID/folder
     ```

     Argument explanation: